 Eligible: Permanent resident visas are available to (a) qualifying foreign workers sponsored by a U.S. employer (b) immediate relatives (spouse or minor child) of an LPR or U.S. citizen.

 Trupiano Law assists Utah businesses in obtaining E-1, E-2 and other employment-based permanent visas for executives, managers and workers with specialty skills.
 Ms. Trupiano takes care of the details of submitting visa applications and labor certification (if necessary).
 She also handles all aspects of family petitions, addressing any issues that would make the spouse or child inadmissible.

 If you have been granted asylum by the U.S. government, you can apply for permanent residency after living in America for one year.
 A fiancé who enters the United States to marry a U.S. citizen can apply for conditional LPR status once the marriage has taken place and convert to full status after two years.

 Kim Trupiano enjoys bringing families together and pays attention to the details to ensure the process goes as smoothly and quickly as possible.

-Contact Trupiano Law in Salt Lake City, Utah, for experienced legal counsel.
+Contact Trupiano Law in Salt Lake City, Utah for experienced legal counsel.
 Call 801-266-0166 for a telephone consultation or for an in-office meeting to go over your case.
-Spanish-, German, and Vietnamese-speaking staff is available to interpret when necessary.
+Spanish, German, and Vietnamese-speaking staff are available to interpret when necessary.